 • Anxiety, agitation, paranoia

-Besides the above-mentioned physical signs, it’s important to be vigilant for behavioral evidence of prescription drug addiction.
+Besides the above-mentioned physical signs, it’s important to be vigilant for behavioral changes that often accompany prescription drug addiction.
 This can include things like stealing to pay for prescription medications obtained from drug dealers, forging prescriptions, or “shopping” for doctors/pharmacies to obtain medications from multiple sources.
 Repeated instances of misplacing prescriptions or requesting early refills are red flags.
 Behavioral changes, such as mood swings, hostility, change in sleep habits, poor decision-making, or being unusually energetic are signs that something may be amiss.

 Health Effects of Prescription Drug Addiction